cdepage/zerodep/packages/app/README.md

 - **Intelligently Packaged** - multiple npm packages of different sizes available allowing a menu or a-la-carte composition of capabilities
 - **100% Tested** - all methods and packages are fully unit tested
 - **ESM & CJS** - has both ecmascript modules and common javascript exports, both are fully tree-shakable
+- **CDN Available** - available on fast content delivery networks in UMD, CJS and ESM formats
 - **FP Inspired** - gently opinionated to encourage functional programming style for cleaner and more maintainable software
 - **Predictably Versioned** - semantically versioned for peace-of-mind upgrading, this includes changelogs
 - **MIT Licensed** - permissively licensed for maximum usability